jenseng/i18nliner-js/README.md

 ## Compatibility

-I18nliner is backwards compatible with i18next and i18n.js, so you can add it to an established (and already internationalized) app.
+I18nliner is backwards compatible with i18n.js, so you can add it to an established (and already internationalized) app.
 Your existing translation calls, keys and translation files will still just work without modification.

 ## Related Projects